vikas9dev/spring-ai/docs/10-transcription,-speech,-and-image-generation-using-spring-ai_combined.md

 To determine the default model, set a breakpoint inside the `call` method and inspect the `create request` method.

 The default model is `whisper-1`.
+On output, `whisper-1` supports a range of formats (json, text, srt, verbose_json, vtt); the newer `gpt-4o-mini-transcribe` and `gpt-4o-transcribe` snapshots currently only support json or plain text responses.

 If you need to use a different model, consult the OpenAI documentation and choose the best model for your use case.
+See more [here](https://platform.openai.com/docs/guides/speech-to-text).

 ### OpenAI Audio and Speech API